-&lt;sup>AThis CDF will be used to define the solubility multiplier SOLVAR for the oxidation-state IV model material SOLMOD4 in the WIPP PA Parameter Database.
+AThis CDF was used to define the solubility multiplier SOLVAR for the oxidation-state IV model material SOLMOD4 in the WIPP PA Parameter Database for the CRA-2009 PABC.

 Figure 2.
 Comparison of plots of the CDFs for Th(IV) for the CRA-2004 PABC and CRA-2009 PABC.